gogins/csound-extended/Opcodes/MVerb/README.md

 The order of initialization is:

-1. Default values of all parameters.
+1. All parameters have default values.
-2. The user's choice of *Spreset* determines most parameters.
+2. The user's choice of *Spreset* determines most of these parameters.
 3. The user can override any number of default or preset parameters using optional opcode parameters.